Blue Cohosh

 —Constituents— Caulosaponin

-—Medicinal Action and Uses—Blue cohosh's traditional uses in gynecology appear to stand up to scientific scrutiny.
+—Medicinal Action and Uses—Blue cohosh's traditional uses in appear to stand up to scientific scrutiny.

 · LABOR INDUCER – Researchers have discovered a chemical (caulosaponin) in blue Cohosh that provokes strong uterine contractions, thus supporting its primary Indian use. #